Hadi-Hsn/CareConnect/README.md

    - "What are the requirements for a CBC blood test?"
    - "Show me my appointments"
    - "Where is the parking?"
+   - "Show me my lab test results"
+   - Switch to **Voice Mode** using the microphone button for voice interactions

 ### Test the Admin Panel